anchpop/wise_mans_haskell/book.md

         Cons :: a -> List a tag -> List a NonEmpty
 ```

 `data Empty` and `data NonEmpty` are pretty simple - they're phantom types which contain no values.
 They're used so we can "tag" our `List` type with useful values.
 The interesting definition is actually the `List` type, because it uses some syntax we haven't seen before.
 Earlier in this chapter we defined `List` with `data List a = End | Cons a (List a)`, where `End` and `Cons` were the data constructors.
 GADTs lets us do this in a more powerful way, with `where`.
-We still define two data constructors, `End` and `Cons`, but because we're using the new `where` Syntax we get to specify the output type of our data constructor.
+We still define two data constructors, `End` and `Cons`, but because we're using the new `where` syntax we get to specify the output type of our data constructor.

 Before, `End` was a list of type `List a`.
 Now, `End` is a list of type `List a Empty`.